Phylum Protozoa (PROTOZOANS)

 Cilia and flagella are organelles of locomotion and have essentially the same basic structure.
-The unit is the flagellum and is composed of eleven hollow fibres inside a cylinder of 200-300mg in diameter.
-Two fibres lie together in the centre with nine outer fibres arranged in a ring around them.
-At the base of a flagellum, where it is inserted into the cell body, the centre fibres disappear, leaving only the ring of nine which may become fused.
+The unit is the flagellum and is composed of eleven hollow fibers inside a cylinder of 200-300mg in diameter.
+Two fibers lie together in the center with nine outer fibers arranged in a ring around them.
+At the base of a flagellum, where it is inserted into the cell body, the center fibers disappear, leaving only the ring of nine which may become fused.
 The fused region is known variously as the basal body or basal granule.

 Protozoan nuclei are so similar that it is best to describe first the structures of a mammalian nucleus and then draw contrasts with the protozoans.
 These structures are chromosomes, centrioles and spindle (when the nucleus is dividing), nucleolus, and nuclear membrane with its associated pores.

 The chromosomes usually are seen clearly only during cell division, when they appear as sausage-shaped elements.
 The number in each cell is usually constant within a species but can be as low as four or as high as several hundred.
 It has been demonstrated that the chromosomes contain deoxyribonucleic acid (DNA), the substance that in all animal cells constitutes the encoded genetic information.
 Between divisions, chromosomes are diffuse in the nucleus and not usually visible.

 Centrioles and spindle in Protozoa